ColumbusStateWorkforceInnovation/DevOps-Helm/README.md

 ## Objectives

-1. Deploy the Bitnami Wordpress chart providing specific values for some chart parameters.
+1. Deploy the Bitnami WordPress chart providing specific values for some chart parameters.
-1. Build and customize a new chart
+1. Build and customize a new chart.
-1. Upgrade the chart you built
+1. Upgrade the chart you built.

 ## Getting Started and Lab info: